ChronoAero/memset/readme.md

 ```
-./tailwindcss -i index.css -o out.css
+./tailwindcss -i index.css -o out.css --watch
 ```

-to let tailwindcss generate the .css files needed for your styles.
+to let tailwindcss generate the .css files needed for your styles (and watch for changes while you work).
 If you make changes to the name or the path of the . css file, please adjust accordingly.